-- Form W-2, Wage and Tax Statement - Form W-3, Transmittal of Wage and Tax Statements - Instructions for Forms W-2 and W-3 - Form W-2AS, American Samoa Wage and Tax Statement - Form W-2CM, Wage and Tax Statement (Northern Mariana Islands) - Form W-2GU, Guam Wage and Tax Statement - Form W-2VI, U.S. Virgin Islands Wage and Tax Statement - Form W-3SS, Transmittal of Wage and Tax Statements - \bullet Instructions for Forms W-2AS, W-2GU, W-2VI, and Form W-3SS - Form W-2c, Corrected Wage and Tax Statement - Form W-3c, Transmittal of Corrected Wage and Tax Statements - Form 943-A, Agricultural Employer's Record of Federal Tax Liability - Instructions for Forms W-2c and W-3c - Instructions for Form 843 - Instructions for Form 943 - Pub.
-15 (Circular E), Employer's Tax Guide - Pub.
-51 (Circular A), Agricultural Employer's Tax Guide - Pub.
-80 (Circular SS), Federal Tax Guide for Employers in the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands - Pub.
-966, The Secure Way to Pay Your Federal Taxes collect the right amount of tax.
+- Form W-2, Wage and Tax Statement - Form W-3, Transmittal of Wage and Tax Statements - Instructions for Forms W-2 and W-3 - Form W-2AS, American Samoa Wage and Tax Statement - Form W-2CM, Wage and Tax Statement (Northern Mariana) Islands) - Form W-2GU, Guam Wage and Tax Statement - Form W-2VI, U.S. Virgin Islands Wage and Tax Statement - Form W-3SS, Transmittal of Wage and Tax Statements - Instructions for Forms W-2AS, W-2GU, W-2VI, and Form W-3SS - Form W-2c, Corrected Wage and Tax Statement - Form W-3c, Transmittal of Corrected Wage and Tax Statements - Form W-11, Hiring Incentives to Restore Employment (HIRE) Act Employee Affidavit - Form 943-A, Agricultural Employer's Record of Federal Tax Liability - Instructions for Forms W-2c and W-3c - Instructions for Form 843 - Instructions for Form 943 • - Pub.
+15 (Circular E), Employer's Tax Guide • - Pub.
+51 (Circular A), Agricultural Employer's Tax Guide • Pub.
+80 (Circular SS), Federal Tax Guide for Employers in the U.S. Virgin Islands, Guam, American Samoa, and the - Commonwealth of the Northern Mariana Islands - Pub.
+966, The Secure Way to Pay Your Federal Taxes

+Paperwork Reduction Act Notice.
+We ask for the information on Form 943-X to carry out the Internal Revenue laws of the United States.
+We need it to figure and collect the right amount of tax.
 Subtitle C, Employment Taxes, of the Internal Revenue Code imposes employment taxes on wages, including income tax withholding.
 This form is used to determine the amount of taxes you owe.
 Section 6011 requires you to provide the requested information if the tax applies to you.
-Section 6109 requires filers and paid preparers to provide their identifying numbers.
-If you fail to provide this information in a timely manner, you may be subject to penalties and interest.

-Privacy Act and Paperwork Reduction Act Notice.
-We ask for the information on Form 943-X to carry out the Internal Revenue laws of the United States.
-We need it to figure and